In this guide, I want to show you 18 easy ways to smash your English speaking!

-Check my article on learning English with collocations right here.
+Check my articles on learning English collocations below.

-Mnemonic devices are things that you use to memorise words in English.
-They can be used to remember many things but for us let’s stick to English speaking.
+Mnemonic devices are things you can use to memorise words in English.
+You can use mnemonic devices to remember many things, but let’s stick to English speaking.

 Songs are great for this.

 It is easy to play popular music on our smartphones.
 And some music apps show the song lyrics as the song is played.